PTSD And Brain Function: Exploring The Neurobiology Of Traumatic Stress

 Getty/Jasmin Merdan

-Coping skills for managing traumatic stress
+Coping skills for managing symptoms of PTSD

 Because of the way trauma affects the brain, it can be crucial to implement healthy coping skills in the immediate aftermath of a traumatic event.
 Coping skills can offer a way to manage the intense emotions and stress responses triggered by the experience, helping you process the memories and minimize the potential development of more severe psychological conditions.